 Today I’m insanely blessed to have people I call friends who range in age from their late 20s to late 60s.
 The truth is that age has very little to do with how well we connect with someone.
 So widen your age range and start enjoying more meaningful friendships today.

-4 – GO LONG-DISTANCE
+4 – LONG-DISTANCE FRIENDS

 Here’s another fun fact for you.
 After I graduated from college, I never had a “real” office job where I showed up to hang out at the watercooler with my work pals every day.
 I’ve always worked remotely with teams spread out across the country.
 To this day, I have clients, readers, and customers worldwide.
 So long-distance connections have always been “normal” to me.